ahmedmohey2040-blip/active-rail-cooling-thermal-signaling/README.md

 The prototype demonstrates the concept of active thermal regulation rather than relying only on passive heat dissipation.

----

 ## Temperature Monitoring

-The **DS18B20 digital temperature sensor** is used to monitor the rail temperature.
+The DS18B20 digital temperature sensor is used to monitor the rail temperature.

 ### Sensor Specifications